The Beginner’s Guide to Berlin Tempelhof Airport

 You go through the departures hall, visit the old restaurant, get all the pictures you like of this vast area that is so big that it seemed empty even when the airport was fully operational, then you go out to the tarmac.

-That’s where the airplanes parked and the arrival and departures operations were held.
+That’s where the aeroplanes parked and the arrival and departure operations were held.

 Your attention will immediately be caught by the impressive canopy roof.